buggy-caller/buggy-caller.github.io/README.md

 # buggy-caller.github.io
 A bug-riddled frontend for a rudimentary conferencing client, used as an educational tool to help students try their hands at a bit of debugging.
-This was adapted from an interview tool, used with permission.
+This was adapted from an interview tool primarily developed by Joseph Anderson and Simon Amey, used with permission.

-If you are a student currently doing this exercise, this repo does *not* contain a list of all the bugs, but good work coming to check!
+If you are a student currently doing this exercise, this repo does *not* contain a list of all the bugs, but good thinking coming here to check!

 All code is MIT-licensed, free for open-source or commercial reuse.